biya-coin/biyaliquid-docs/.gitbook/developers/injectived/advanced.md

 ### `tx`

 Manages generation, signing, and broadcasting of transactions.
-See Using Biyachaind for examples.
+See Using Biya Chaind for examples.

 For more information on syntax and available subcommands and, run the `tx` command with the `--help` or `-h` flag: